philzook58/philzook58.github.io/_posts/2019-06-11-mixed-integer-programming-quantization-error.markdown

 Mixed Integer programming  does have the ability to directly encode some questions about this quantization though.
 We can directly encode the integer rounding relations by putting the constraint that the quantized signal is exactly +-1/2 a quantization interval away from the original signal.
 Then we can run further analysis on the signals and compare them.
 For example, I wrote down a quick cosine transform.
 Then I ask for the worst case signal that leads to the most error on the quantized transform versus the transform of the unquantized signal.
 My measure of worst case performance was the sum of the difference of the two transforms.
 I chose this because it is tractable as a mixed integer linear program.
 Not all reasonable metrics one might want will be easily encodable in a mixed integer framework it seems.
-Some of them are maximizing over a convex function, which is naughty. (for example trying to maximize the L2 error $latex \sum|x-y|^2$ )
+Some of them are maximizing over a convex function, which is naughty. (for example trying to maximize the L2 error $ \sum\|x-y\|^2$ )